boltops-tools/cody/docs/docs.md

 ## What is codebuild?

-Codebuild is a tool that simplifies creating and managing [AWS CodeBuild](https://aws.amazon.com/codebuild/) projects.
+Cody is a tool that simplifies creating and managing [AWS CodeBuild](https://aws.amazon.com/codebuild/) projects.
 It provides a DSL to create a CodeBuild project with reasonable defaults.

 The DSL is simply a wrapper to the [CloudFormation CodeBuild Project resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codebuild-project.html).
 Essentially, this means you can **fullly control** and customize of the CodeBuild project.